Lilly Berger 1907

 Lydia/Lilly Roth was arrested on the street in the spring of 1942 (whether by chance or after denunciation is unknown) and deported to Ibica on 27.4.
 1942.
 Her train arrives on 29.4.1942 in Wlodawa, 7 km from the Sobibor concentration camp.
 There she is murdered shortly after (see her entry in the Yad Vashem database).

 The portrait of Lilly Berger is captivating both for its daring depiction, which more unveils than conceals, the prominence of the sitter, and for the formally successful depiction, which juxtaposes the de facto nude with an opulently sumptuous interior (Adam's studio at Theresianumgasse 5).
 The painting was exhibited in the autumn exhibition of the Künstlerhaus Vienna in 1907 (KH EL Vol.51 #3464) and surprisingly was only briefly mentioned in a single newspaper note.
 The so-called trust price (the artist's asking price) was a whopping 12,000 crowns.
 The painting sold at the exhibition.
-It is not known how it came into the holdings of the Hungarian National Gallery, where it is listed only as "Lilly".
-Inquiries about the provenance of the painting were unsuccessful due to the lack of documentation at the museum.
+It was purchased either directly or through a middle-man by Count Dénes Andrássy (1835-1913) for his exceptional contemporary art collection (incl. works by Böcklin, Keller, Stuck und von Uhde) and displayed in his private art museum at Krásna Hôrka (today in Slovakia) castle.
+In his will Count Andrássy bequeathed the painting together with his collection to the Museum of Fine Arts Budapest, where it resides since 1913, but is listed only as "Lilly".

 Cross-referencesHilde Radnay 1910